CovertLab/vEcoli/readmes/ecoli_master_configurations.md

 # Configuring Vivarium-ecoli Simulations

-Simulations of the Ecoli composite can be configured using the command-line interface (CLI), or through `.json` configuration files.
-These configuration files live in `data/ecoli_master_configs`.
+Simulations of the Ecoli composite can be configured using the command-line interface (CLI), `.json` configuration files, or programmatically through an object-oriented interface.
+JSON configuration files live in `data/ecoli_master_configs`.

-Configuration through the CLI affords easy access to the most important settings, whereas the JSON approach offers access to all settings.
+Configuration through the CLI affords easy access to the most important settings, whereas the programmatic and JSON approaches offer access to all settings.

 Default settings, which are overridden by the CLI and custom JSONs, may be found in `data/ecoli_master_configs/default.json`.
 This file should be edited with care if at all, since missing defaults may result in an error.